Engaging Parents for Public Health: Reaching Today’s Caregivers with the Dietary Guidelines for Infants and Toddlers

 - Demonstrate understanding of the challenges and motivations of today’s parents and caregivers and how this impacts nutrition and healthy eating.

-- 12.2.2 Identifies and reviews relevant literature and evidence-based research to create program plans and to justify needs and/or actions.
+- 12.2.2 Identifies and reviews evidence-based literature to create programs and to justify needs and actions.

-- 2.1.3 Tailors message to meet the needs of the target audience.
+- 2.1.3 Tailors messages and communication methods to meet the needs of target audiences.

-- 9.3.2 Develops and/or selects a variety of learning activities based on a plan of action and outcomes, and the needs of the individual, group, community and population.
+- 9.3.2 Develops a variety of learning activities based on a plan of action and the needs of individuals, groups, communities and populations.

 USDA Center for Nutrition Policy and Promotion